Guillermo Coria: 2006: Gradual loss of form

 Coria's service yips got increasingly worse in 2006, although he still reached the third round of the Australian Open, and even managed a victory over Novak Djokovic at the Miami Masters without serving any double faults.

 At the Monte-Carlo Masters, Coria came back from 1–6, 1–5 down to defeat Paul-Henri Mathieu, despite serving 20 double faults in the match.
 Coria then defeated Nicolas Kiefer, despite serving 22 double faults, but he was then easily beaten by Rafael Nadal in the quarterfinals.
-After Monte Carlo, Coria wins generally became fewer and further between, although he did manage a semifinal in Amersfoort in July 2006.
+After Monte Carlo, Coria wins generally became fewer and further between, although he did manage a semifinal in Amersfoort in July 2006, where he lost to eventual champion Novak Djokovic.

 Coria withdrew from the French Open and Wimbledon as he attempted to sort out marital problems, problems with his game, and an elbow injury.
 In August 2006, he hired Horacio de la Peña as his tennis coach.
 At the US Open, Coria retired in his first-round match against Ryan Sweeting after just five games.
 It would be 17 months before Coria played a match on the ATP Tour again.